Shakira live performances

-The Colombian singer Shakira has made many live performances around her career, these range from concerts in various countries visited, appearances on television programs, music festivals, charity events, sports. awards and more.
-The vast majority have been broadcast on television, cd, internet and more, some being distributed for sale.
+Shakira has given many live performances throughout her career, including concerts in different countries, appearances on TV shows, music festivals, charity events, sports events, awards ceremonies, and more.
+Most of these performances have been televised, recorded on CDs, and shared online; some are available for sale.

-Since the decade of the 90s when he debuted, he has performed at awards shows and Latin programs as well as on several continents with her already characteristic style.
-Her performance in the Super Bowl Halftime Show with Jennifer Lopez became the most watched Halftime Show on streaming platforms, in addition to having 103 million people on television.
-Shakira's name generated over 2.6 million tweets which accumulated more tweets than the Super Bowl as a whole (1.85 million) placing her at number one on trending topics.
-Her presentation in 2005 at the MTV awards was the first time that a song was presented entirely in Spanish in the history of the awards.
-Shakira's first international tour called "Tour of the mongoose" in 2001 was described as "the greatest show in the history of Colombia" with a production never seen before, likewise with her "Oral Fixation World Tour" being the Latin concert highest-grossing female of all time to date.
-According to Pollstar Shakira has more than 2.7 million tickets since the 2000 to 2020.Shakira's concerts are named as "top-tier pop shows" while she is able to attract all types of audiences (social classes, sexual orientation, ethnicities, religions and more).
-Her presentations are characterized by having "her own style", some journalists assure that her show is more focused on the "artistic" and not so much on production, her performances are presented in bare feet as part of her symbology, usually going up on stage with minimal makeup and natural hair, and no background dancers in her performances, preferring to focus on her voice, dance moves, and stage presence.
-Some presentations made by her have been imitated by other artists, being the case of the Peruvian singer and model Leslie Shaw who made a presentation inspired by the one offered by Shakira in the year 2000 of the Latin Grammys where she performed her song "Ojos Así" from her album Dónde Están los Ladrones?.
-Various presentations made by Shakira in concerts and events outside these have broken attendance records, where people from different social classes and all kinds of races came.
+She debuted in the 90s by performing at award shows and Latin programs.
+Her performance in the Super Bowl Halftime Show with Jennifer Lopez became the most-watched Halftime Show on streaming platforms, in addition to having 103 million television viewers.
+Shakira's name generated over 2.6 million tweets, which was more than the Super Bowl itself (1.85 million) placing her at number one on trending topics.
+Her presentation in 2005 with Alejandro Sanz at the MTV Awards, where they sang "La Tortura," was the first time a song was presented entirely in Spanish in the history of the awards.
+Shakira's first international tour in 2001, called "Tour of the Mongoose," was described as "the greatest show in the history of Colombia."

-The following examples will be classified by decades: 1990s, 2000s, 2010 and 2020.
+Her "Oral Fixation World Tour" was the highest-grossing concert series for a Latina artist to date.
+According to Pollstar, Shakira has sold more than 2.7 million tickets from 2000 to 2020.

+Shakira's concerts have been called "top-tier pop shows," attracting diverse audiences from various social classes, sexual orientations, ethnicities, and religions.
+Her presentations are characterized by having "her own unique style."
+Some journalists say that her show focuses more on the "artistic" and not so much on production.
+She often performs barefoot, wears minimal makeup and natural hairstyle, and has no background dancers in her performances, preferring to focus on her voice, dance moves, and stage presence.
+Other artists have imitated her performances, including Peruvian singer and model Leslie Shaw who gave a performance inspired by Shakira's performance at the 2000 Latin Grammy Awards, where she performed her song "Ojos Así" from her album Dónde Están los Ladrones?.